-Broadbench Limited is able to act on your behalf in advising you on mortgages and protection planning.
-We o er you an initial discussion (without charge) at which we will describe our services more fully and explain the payment options.
-Following our initial discussion, should you decide to go ahead we will advise you if there is a fee for our service.
-This meeting should take no more than an hour which will be free of charge.
+Broadbench Limited is able to act on your behalf in advising you on mortgages and insurance planning.
+We offer you an initial discussion (without charge) at which we will describe our services more fully and explain the payment options.
+Following our initial discussion, and should you decide to go ahead, we will advise you if there is a fee for our service.

 We offer mortgages from the whole intermediary market.
-We offer mortgage in the non-business and business markets and for first and second charge loans in both markets.
+We offer mortgages in the non-business and business markets and for first and second-charge loans in both markets.

-A fee of £100 payable prior to submitting an agreement in principle.
+A fee of £100 is payable prior to submitting an agreement in principle.

-A further £400 payable prior to submitting the full mortgage application.
-We will receive commission from the lender in addition to the fees you pay.
+A further £400 is payable prior to submitting the full mortgage application.
+We will receive a commission from the lender in addition to the fees you pay.

-If we are paid commission by one or more mortgage lenders, you have the right to request information on the levels of commission we will receive from di erent lenders in relation to any mortgage product recommended.
+If we are paid commission by one or more mortgage lenders, you have the right to request information on the levels of commission we will receive from different lenders in relation to any mortgage product recommended.